gespejo12/sample-code/README.md

 5. Error log/alert notification using slack
 6. View with vuejs

-Note: This are just partial code in my previous project.
+Note: These are just partial code in my previous project.
 I used modular and repository pattern to setup this project.
 I usually use vue component in my views but in this example I only used the basic laravel blade with vuejs